 Is there a morally significant difference between the two groups?

-No. The only difference is the one arbitrarily assigned by non-vegans based on how humans can most benefit from objectifying non-humans and using them as “things” to satisfy our pleasures.
+No. The only difference is the one arbitrarily assigned by non-vegans based on how humans can most benefit from objectifying non-humans and using them as “things” to satisfy our fleeting pleasures.
 When humans victimize other humans in that way, there is an almost universal outcry against what is rightly understood to be oppression and a vociferous demand that it stop at once.
 Conversely, when humans victimize non-humans in that way, they begin fabricating easily refutable excuses, rationalizations and justifications to make the unacceptable acceptable.
 We find “right” ways to do wrong things.
 We justify killing for pleasure, comfort and convenience.

-That is speciesism, and that is unacceptable.
+This is speciesism, and it is unacceptable.